 - Mendoza - Filled with tree-lined walkway, open-air cafes and fountain-centered plazas, Mendoza prides itself both on its outdoor spaces and world-class wine.

 Spanish Courses in Argentina

-- One to One: If you are short of time, or simply want to learn Spanish at your own pace, then this course is perfect.
+(Only available in Córdoba) If you are short of time, or simply want to learn Spanish at your own pace, then this course is perfect.
 These private individual classes work around a personalized program allowing you to progress in a way tailored exactly to your individual needs and interests.

 Spanish Courses exclusive to Buenos Aires